What is TimberTop?

 How do I book my TimberTop experience?

 Most of our guests prefer to book their spot online.
 If you have any issues booking online, call us at 506-657-6060 or 1-833-657-6060 and we’d be happy to book your space for you over the phone.
 Please be prepared to pay the full amount for your experience at the time of booking.
-For holidays and weekends, we recommend booking well in advance as these are our busiest times and spaces fill up quickly.
+Especially for holidays and weekends, we recommend booking well in advance as these are our busiest times and spaces fill up quickly.

 How physically fit do I have to be to explore TimberTop?

-Our green, blue, and black courses have varying degrees of difficulty, but as a starting point if you can climb a ladder you should be fine.
+Our yellow, green, blue, and black courses have varying degrees of difficulty, but as a starting point if you can climb a ladder you should be fine.
 We recommend starting with the green courses and working your way up in difficulty.

 Our black courses (the most difficult ones) requires arm, leg, and core strength.
 Participants must complete either a blue+ course or a single black diamond before conquering the double black diamond.
 For our most difficult black course you will need to request access from one of any of our staff nearby.